 As illustrated above, the spherical coverage at the 50%-ile is 16.5 – 19 dBm in Figure 6.2-1 and 21.4 – 24.2 dBm in Figure 6.2-2.
 The choice of using narrow beams and using broad beams has a big impact to the EIRP spherical coverage of a UE.
 We can also observe that the EIPR spherical coverage increases as the number of panels increases.

 During random access procedure for Initial access or even handovers, cell reselection and other scenarios where Random access is required, the 3GPP standards do not mandate the beam type the UE used.
 This is up to UE implementation if a rough beam or a narrow beam is to be used and how to achieve beam refinement.

+When UE needs to use a refined beam towards the gNodeB to increase the uplink coverage, UE can use SSB during the beam refinement procedure, which is periodically broadcasted every 20 ms. Alternatively, some companies think that UE can also use Tracking reference signal (TRS) signals defined in 3GPP Rel-17 in IDLE and INACTIVE modes.
+The TRS has a QCL relation to the SSB which can be configured in SIB17.
+The highest configurable allocation of TRS is two consecutive slots with 2 symbols per slot TRS for IDLE mode and a periodicity of 10 slots, which amounts to 4 occasions to refine UE beam every 1.25 ms in FR2 120 KHz SCS.
+UE has many more occasions to refine its beams using the IDLE/INACTIVE mode TRS as compared to when it uses SSB.

 6.3 Specification Impact